oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-6-governance.md

 You can also use the integration with Events service to trigger functions that create quotas resulting in budgets with hard limits.

-{% img assets/3steps.png ""You can create and enforced budget in three easy steps" %}
+{% imgx assets/3steps.png ""You can create and enforced budget in three easy steps" %}

 - Create a budget and alert
 - Create a function